 Even if you have a family member or friend whose case resolved quickly, some malpractice cases can take anywhere from months to years to resolve.
 Length of time can vary widely.
 It is best to consult with an attorney if you are concerned with how long your case might take, and what you can do for funds until you receive compensation.

-Consult with a Local Medical Malpractice Attorney
+Consult with a Local Lawyer

 Attorney Seth Gladstein from Gladstein Law Firm, PLLC is here to help.
 He fights for his clients and holds negligent physicians accountable for their actions.